Ted Cruz Fires Back at 'Rich, Angry, Hollywood Celebrity' Seth Rogen After Actor Says 'F**k Off You Fascist'

 — Seth Rogen (@Sethrogen) January 21, 2021

-On Wednesday, President Biden signed a stack of executive orders to roll back former President Donald Trump’s agenda.
-One of the executive orders included an order to reverse the Trump Administration’s decision to withdraw from the Paris Climate Accord.
+On Wednesday, Biden signed a stack of executive orders to roll back former President Donald Trump’s agenda.
+One of the executive orders included an order to reverse the Trump administration’s decision to withdraw from the Paris Climate Accord.

 “America’s ‘commitment’ to the Paris Climate Agreement will be used by the Biden administration as justification for a whole litany of new executive actions and burdensome federal regulations to shape our energy and environmental policy – which will burden American families, manufacturers, and businesses with higher energy costs at a time when they are already struggling,” said Cruz in a statement.